Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ![](img/JiraCloud-Plugin-Config2.png)

 - **Time Offset**: normally this should be set to zero, but if you find that issues being changed in Jira are not being updated in Spira (especially if comments are not syncing), try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
-Also Jira is on a server set to a different time-zone, you should add in the number of hours difference between the servers time-zones here.
+Also, if Jira is on a server set to a different time-zone, you should add in the number of hours difference between the servers' time-zones here.
 - **Auto-Map Users**: This changes the way that the plugin maps users between Spira and Jira.
 Set to yes to auto-map users, or no to manually map users.
 See [below]

 !!! info "Configuration Tip"